WabugeS/ParoCyber_SQL_Capstone/README.md

     ORDER BY
         rent_to_revenue_percentage ASC
 LIMIT 10;
-/*Cities like Pune and Jaipur are highly efficient because rent consumes less than 1.5% of their current online revenue pool, whereas cities like Mumbai or Hyderabad consume over 13%, making physical expansion riskier there.*/
+**Cities like Pune and Jaipur are highly efficient because rent consumes less than 1.5% of their current online revenue pool, whereas cities like Mumbai or Hyderabad consume over 13%, making physical expansion riskier there.**

-/*Question 3: Customer Satisfaction (Average Rating) by City Business Question: What is the average product rating given by customers in each city?
+**Question 3: Customer Satisfaction (Average Rating) by City Business Question: What is the average product rating given by customers in each city?
-This helps gauge product-market fit before building brick-and-mortar stores.*/
+This helps gauge product-market fit before building brick-and-mortar stores.**

--- Calculating the average customer experience rating per city SELECT
+# Calculating the average customer experience rating per city

+SELECT
     ci.city_name,
     ROUND(AVG(s.rating), 2) AS average_customer_rating,